 You’ll want a safe sleeping area ready for your baby.
 It’s widely recommended to have your baby sleep alone, on their back, and in a crib.
 You don’t want anything in the crib with your baby, like blankets, stuffed animals, bumpers, etc. The risk with unsafe sleeping arrangements is Sudden Unexpected Infant Death (SUID).
 Besides safe sleep, breastfeeding or chest feeding, not smoking, and sleeping in the same room as your baby for at least six months are additional ways to reduce this risk.
 It’s also important to understand which products are not recommended for sleep (even under supervision) and why.
 Read more at the link below:

 Bed sharing is a controversial topic and goes against current recommendations.
 However, many people bed share at some point, either intentionally or accidentally, so it can be helpful to educate yourself on this topic.
-It’s important to know how to reduce risks if you are considering bed sharing, so that you can make an informed decision.
-Even if it’s not what you have planned, having a newborn is exhausting and people do accidentally fall asleep feeding their babies.
+It’s important to know how to reduce risks if you are considering bed sharing (and if you are a good candidate), so that you can make an informed decision.
+Intentional bed sharing is a very individualized decision, which involves a variety of factors.
+And, even if it’s not what you have planned, having a newborn is exhausting and people do accidentally fall asleep feeding their babies.
 Preparing your sleeping surface for this possibility can help reduce risks.
 To learn more, check out the resource below:

 🔗 The Safe Sleep Seven | La Leche League International